riazul701/dev-notes/Hardware/Arduino/_Arduino.md

   * Using arduino and ultrasonic sensor, water level can be detected.
 Using water level data, main water pump/motor can be turned on/off using wifi smart plug/socket.

 * Directly connect DC motor to arduino without resistor, can damage it.
 * Arduino RTC (Real Time Clock) module is required.
+Alternatively use ESP32 and NTP Server to get date and time.
 * At specific time, turn on the 12V DC water motor and after several minutes turn it off.
 * Water motor speed can be controlled using speed-switch.
 * Drop water to ground/soil with making noise (like main AC water motor and tank), so that anyone can observe that dc motor is running.
 * This project can be remote controlled.

+* Use PVC/Coil pipe for garden watering system
+  * Last terminal of PVC pipe goes to plant-tub, seal this terminal with borne plug.
+Make several tiny holes in PVC pipe according to plant size, which is on top of plant-tub.
+Or can use water bottle with tiny holes at pipe's terminal.

 * Products
   * [PWM Motor Speed Switch Controller 1203BK DC 6V 12V 24V 28V 3A](https://nabatechshop.com/product/pwm-motor-speed-switch-controller-1203bk-dc-6v-12v-24v-28v-3a/)

+**Log Rain Sensor Data To Firebase To Use During Garden Watering**

+* Keep common bucket filled with soil in rooftop, measure soil moisture with soil sensor in it and use this data during gardent watering.

 **Make Water Level Indicator And Switch For Water Tank**

-* Using arduino and ultrasonic sensor, water level can be detected.
+* Using arduino/esp32 and ultrasonic sensor, water level can be detected.
 * Show output in LCD display like volume up/down style.
 * Use ESP32 to remotely show output in LCD display.
 * Test this project in 1 bucket of water.
 * Can use wifi smart plug/socket to turn on/off 1HP water pump/motor.
 There should be bypass/additional manual switch/socket instead of wifi smart plug/socket.
+  * Also there should be two manual buttons on arduino/esp32.
+When pressing this button, then water pump/motor will be started.
+And another button to turn off water pump/motor.
+This button will commuticate with wifi smart plug/socket via local network, internet not required.
+  * Use esp32's access point mode as network connection with wifi smart plug/socket.
+Do not use broadband wifi router.
 * Controlling a smart Wi-Fi plug using an ESP32 is possible, but the approach depends on the plug model and whether it allows local control (LAN access) or only through the cloud.
 [ChatGPT Question: "control smart wifi plug using esp32"]
   * LAN Control: Turn on/off the device even when WiFi has no Internet access